telerik/ajax-docs/controls/window/alert,-confirm,-prompt-dialogs/radalert-dialog.md

 RadWindowManager1.RadAlert("An <br /><b>html</b> string.<br />", 200, 100, "My Alert", "callBackFn", "myAlertImage.png")
 ````

-Note that strings passed into this method will need to properly formatted and escaped for HTML and JavaScript.
+>note Strings passed into this method must be properly formatted and escaped for HTML and JavaScript.
 Please see the related article [Calling the Predefined Dialogs from the Server Methods]({%slug window/troubleshooting/calling-the-predefined-dialogs-from-the-server-methods%}).

 ![](images/window-radalert.png)